sriram-ponangi/DesignPatternsPractice/src/creational/abstractFactory/readme.md

 ### Definition:

 **Abstract Factory** is a creational design pattern, which is used to create a **family of related/dependent classes** without specifying their concrete classes.
+Unlike the **factory method** pattern which is used to create a dependency of one type in a class.

 **Abstract Factory** uses **composition principle**.
 That is, it can have other factories as dependencies with which we create the family of related/dependent classes.